 Agile Organizations do not generally follow the concept of sustained competitive advantage that typifies the average business bureaucratic organization.
 Operating in hyper-competitive, continuously changing markets, Agile Organizations pursue a series of temporary competitive advantages—capitalizing for a time on the strength of an idea, product, or service then readily discarding it when no longer viable.

-Agile Organization are typically populated with employees pursuing ‘serial incompetence’ that work hard to obtain and maintain proficiency in a wide array of multi-disciplined business and support activities.
+The Agile Organization is typically populated with employees pursuing ‘serial incompetence’ that work hard to obtain and maintain proficiency in a wide array of multi-disciplined business and support activities.
 The objective is to have a well-rounded cadre of executives, managers, and employees with experience in many areas and empowered to make quick and well-informed decisions at the appropriate decision points.
-There are typically no “Subject-Matter Experts” (SMEs) focusing in one topical or functional area, as found typically in a traditional business bureaucracy.
+There are typically no “Subject-Matter Experts” (SMEs) focusing on one topical or functional area, as found typically in a traditional business bureaucracy.

 Forbes Survey reports:

 - 92% of executives believe that organizational agility is critical to business success.

 - 27% of executives surveyed considered themselves highly agile.

 - 31% of organizations that qualify themselves as highly agile have increased earnings before interest, taxes, depreciation and amortization 20% or more.

 Successful Digital Transformation is not viewed as a bottom-up approach!
 Long-term value-add transformation programs demands a top-down focus with committed and proactive executive involvement, creation and articulation of an innovative transformation vision and strategy, alignment with enterprise business model and strategies, investment of top-level leadership and skilled and experienced resources, and use of a business intelligence facility to continually monitor and measure progress and make real-time adjustments, as required.